Help! My Dog Barks When Somebody Enters the Room

 In the same way, dogs who are fearful will often revert to their barking/lunging/growling because it is highly reinforcing.
 For science junkies out there, looking for an explanation, it's a matter of negative reinforcement.
-The behavior of barking/lunging/snarling is reinforced because it makes the "bad person" or "unpleasant situation" go away.
+The behavior of barking/lunging/snarling is reinforced because it makes the "bad person" that makes them feel uncomfortable or "unpleasant situation" go away.

 Changing the Mindset